-The cost of a train, metro or bus trip to the city centre is the same regardless of which option you go for, and you can expect to pay about 36 DKK for a one-way ticket.
-In fact, when you buy a ticket at the red DSB ticket machines inside Terminal 3, it will be valid on all three modes of transport for one hour.
+The cost of a train, metro or bus trip to the city centre is the same regardless of which option you choose.
+The fare is 38 DKK for a one-way ticket, which is valid in three zones on all three modes of transport for one hour.

 The train and metro platforms are located inside the airport building, at the end of Terminal 3.
 The bus stations are located outside Terminals 2–3, and outside Terminal 1.
 Just follow the signs, which are in Danish and English.

 The Copenhagen Airport to Copenhagen train